andrew-spears/array-lang/README.md

 A programming language built around arrays with shapes encoded in types.
 All done in Lean with the intention of proving some correctness properties about types of the language.
+Almost all written without AI, with exceptions of generating test cases and Lean macros to make prettier syntax.

 In its current state, a toy example of a type inference algorithm for such a language (a modified form of Hindley-Milner).
 Also includes a Lean implementation of original Hindley-Milner.